-- (C) Existing Lots.
-Existing lots are lots created by final plat prior to the effective date of this Section. - (1) If an existing lot is undeveloped as of the effective date of this section, a tree survey shall be prepared prior to clearing or development. - (2) If an existing lot is developed for single-family residential purposes and is proposed for redevelopment, additions, or modifications, a landscape plan shall be submitted consistent with the requirements of Appendix B. A tree survey is not required. - (3) If an existing lot is developed for nonresidential purposes and is proposed for redevelopment, additions, or modifications, submittal requirements shall comply with Section 9.5, Part 2 and a tree survey is not required. - (4) In the event an existing lot is damaged or destroyed due to disasters such as windstorms, ice storms, fire, or hurricanes, the requirements of this section shall not apply.
+- (D) Exemptions.
+Existing Lots of record.
+Existing lots of record are lots created by final plat prior to the effective date of this Section. - (1) If an existing lot of record is undeveloped as of the effective date of this section, a landscape plan shall be prepared prior to clearing or development. - (2) If an existing lot is developed for single-family residential purposes and is proposed for redevelopment, additions, or modifications, a landscape plan shall be submitted. - (3) If an existing lot is developed for nonresidential purposes and is proposed for redevelopment, additions, or modifications, submittal requirements shall comply with Section 9.5, Part 2 and a tree survey is not required. - (4) In the event trees are damaged or destroyed on an existing lot of record due to disasters such as windstorms, ice storms, fire, or hurricanes, the requirements of this section shall not apply.